-Note - IG Cables not manufactured by InstruTech may differ in design.
+Note - Cables for nude ionization gauges not manufactured by InstruTech may differ in design.
 Cables from certain manufacturers may be specifically constructed for the type of DEGAS used in various versions of the B-A ionization gauge transducer.
 Contact support@instrutechinc.com if you have any questions regarding the connections to be made to ionization gauge transducers using IG cables not manufactured by InstruTech.
+Cables for the BA600 Mini IG must be supplied by InstruTech because it uses a custom connector for the gauge end which is not available from other suppliers.

-3.2.3.1 Standard Nude IG Cable
+3.2.3.1 Standard IG Cables

-For the nude IG, connect the IG cable (part numbers IRN-441-1...) at the B-RAX controller as described in the previous page.
-After installing the nude IG transducer on your vacuum system, connect the transducer end of the IG cable as shown below.
+For the IG, connect the IG cable (part numbers IRN-441-1...or HMG-441-1...) at the B-RAX controller as described in the previous page.
+After installing the IG transducer on your vacuum system, connect the transducer end of the IG cable as shown below.